chrskerr/chrskerr/README.md

 I am a javascript software developer with a few years of coding experience and over 10 years experience in general IT and business settings.

-My current professional focus is on React & Next.js, working as a Software Engineer at Functionly.
+My current professional focus is on Svelte & Sapper (SvelteKit incoming!), working as a Software Engineer at Functionly.

 I know how to:
 - React